baselhn-cmd/PokemonGo/README.md

 As a user of this website:

-- Test my knowledge in Champions League with the quiz.
+- Test my memory.
-- Be able to see the rules and start the quiz button.
+- Be able to start game with  button.
-- See the timer on each question.
+- See the timer on display.
-- See if i answer correctly or wrong after I chose an answer.
+- See if i the images identical.
-- Be able to quit the game after the questions or in the middle of the quiz.
-- See my result after all the questions.
+- See my result after all cards flipped.
-- Be able to restart the game after all the questions.
+- Be able to restart the game after finish the game.

 ## UX